- Default unsubscribe footer in UniOne

 The List-Unsubscribe header value may be set by using the options.unsubscribe_url parameter of the email/send method.
 We strongly advise that you do not neglect this possibility.
 It is also recommended that the link cancels the addressee's subscription directly, without further confirmation -- this is required for proper support by many email clients such as Gmail.

 As mentioned above, if our unsubscribe link is disabled, you take the sole responsibility of processing unsubscribe requests.
 To maintain good delivery rates, be sure to never send emails to unsubscribed addresses.
-If you would prefer to double check this, be sure to call the unsubscribed/set method for each unsubscribe request you process; the addresses will be tagged as unsubscribed on our side too.
+If you would prefer to double check this, be sure to call the suppression/set method with "cause"="unsubscribed" for each unsubscribe request you process; the addresses will be tagged as unsubscribed on our side too.